thombu/rabbiteasy/README.md

 ## Using event binders

 Trying to integrate AMQP and RabbitMQ into JEE with JMS is a rocky road with many compromises.
-This is, why we suggest to integrate RabbitMQ into JEE via bindings between CDI events and broker messages.
+This is, why we suggest to integrate RabbitMQ into JEE via bindings between CDI events and message brokers:

-To produce messages, one binds CDI events to exchanges and to consume messages, one binds CDI events to queues.
+- to fire CDI events remotely, bind them to be published as messages to broker exchanges
+- to observe CDI events remotely, bind them to be consumed as messages from broker queues

+You could also look at it the other way round:

+- to publish messages to broker exchanges, bind them to fired CDI events
+- to consume messages from broker queues, bind them to observed CDI events

-To bind events, create a subclass of event binder and override its bindEvents() method:
+To bind events, first create a subclass of EventBinder and override its bindEvents() method:

 ```Java
 public class MyEventBinder extends EventBinder {